 Improve Your Knowledge!

-Listen to other guitarists play and to different types of guitar music to expand your imagination and improve your own skills.
+Listen to other guitarists play in addition to different types of guitar music to expand your imagination and improve your own skills.
 Watch video clips of guitarists at work and read articles about playing the guitar.
-Play regularly with other guitarists of varying skill levels to improve your own playing and learning.
+Play regularly with other guitarists of varying skill levels in order to improve your own playing and learning.

 Visit Your Local Music Store!